mhd-raneesh123/Useless-project/README.md

 ### Team Members
-- N K MOHAMMED RANEESH
+- Team Lead- N K MOHAMMED RANEESH
-- NIKHIL THOMAS
+- Member 2- NIKHIL THOMAS

 ### Project Description
 Useless Hub is a whimsical collection of utterly pointless yet entertaining web apps.
 From bending time with a Mouse Time Dilation Clock, to making text unreadable with a Reversed Reader, and even measuring scrollbar “emotions” with a Scrollbar Sentience Analyzer, this hub celebrates digital absurdity.